frkatona/ObsidianSync/LD 58 - Collector.md

 		- multiplayer
 			- [x] match found
 			- [x] match starting
-- [ ] script effects with Godot's audio bus
+- [x] script effects with Godot's audio bus
+	- (nevermind, audio bus effects don't get transferred for some reason)
+	- (same with action inputs from the input editor)
+	- though maybe I could just write down my ideal audio bus settings and then see if the last build can just dial it in manually?
+- Kaya wants some more interesting sounds, anything will do
 ---
 ### other to-do
 - add more obstacles